 - Everything takes longer in Yellowstone.
 Even when you enter the park you will still have to drive fairly far to any hotels or campgrounds.
 Don’t wait to dusk to try to find your destination.
 There are no street lights in the park.
 Yellowstone is trying to achieve a dark sky designation.
 Elk and bison eyes do not reflect in car lights.
 Driving in the dark long distances is a recipe for disaster.

 - I recommend reservations for RVs over 25 feet long.
 Canyon, Grant, Madison and Bridge Bay are reservation only campgrounds.
 Walk in are welcomed IF there is space available.
-Fishing Bridge will open on September 4, 2020.
+Fishing Bridge will closed for all of summer 2021.
 This means that during peak season (July/August) there will be less RV spots available.
 If you are over 40 in total length you definitely want a reservation.
 The demand for large spots is very high.
 Trying to get a walk in reservation during peak season could lead to you having to leave the park to find a space to put your RV.

 - Don’t try to see it all in one day.
 Again, 2.2 million acres.
 If you just drive the two grand loops you will see about 1% of the park.
 Even if you just do the grand loops you are talking a day a piece and that is if you don’t leave your car.
 That would really be sad.
 Do a little research before you get here and figure out what you would like to see.
 I recommend at least one hike if you are able.
 If you have a short stay then I would recommend Fairy Falls because it is relatively flat.
 You can see thermal features, lots of nature and a beautiful falls all in about 7 to 8 miles depending the route you take.